 If you run

-$ git status now, Git will show you an Unmerged paths section listing files that are in conflict state.
-And at this time Git doesn’t created a new merge commit.
+$ git status now, Git will show you an Unmerged paths section listing files that are in a conflict state (both modified).

-But this kind of conflict should be simple to fix.
-If you open the file, you should see something like this:
+But such conflict is very simple to fix.
+If you open that file, you should see something like this:

 <<<<<<< HEAD This section was changed by master branch. ======= This section was changed by testing branch. >>>>>>> testing

 == is the HEAD version of the file (the last snapshot of the current branch when you run